vl18398/JNano-CPU-CoarseGrain/README.md

 ***********************************************************************************

-# Step 3: Power Modeling and Validation
+# Step 3: Power Modelling and Validation
-1)  Go to ModelingAndValidation/
+1)  Go to ModellingAndValidation/
 2)  Ensure the following files are present in the directory: build_model.m, load_build_model.m,